-- All officials and other role players in the supply chain management system of Mogale City Local Municipality must implement this Policy in a way that - - (a) gives effect to - (i) section 217 of the Constitution; and - (ii) Part 1 of Chapter 11 and other applicable provisions of the Act; - (b) is fair, equitable, transparent, competitive and cost effective; - (c) complies with - - (i) the Regulations; and - (ii) any minimum norms and standards that may be prescribed in terms of section 168 of the Act; - (d) is consistent with other applicable legislation; - (e) does not undermine the objective for uniformity in supply chain management systems between organs of state in all spheres; and - (f) is consistent with national economic policy concerning the promotion of investments and doing business with the public sector. - (2) This Policy applies when Mogale City Local Municipality - (a) procures goods or services; - (b) disposes of goods no longer needed; - (c) selects contractors to provide assistance in the provision of municipal services otherwise than in circumstances where Chapter 8 of the Municipal Systems Act applies; or - (d) selects external mechanisms referred to in section 80 (1) (b) of the Municipal Systems

-Act for the provision of municipal services in circumstances contemplated in section

-83 of that Act.
+- All officials and other role players in the supply chain management system of Mogale City Local Municipality must implement this Policy in a way that - - (a) gives effect to - - (i) section 217 of the Constitution; and - (ii) Part 1 of Chapter 11 and other applicable provisions of the Act. - (b) is fair, equitable, transparent, competitive, and cost effective. - (c) complies with - - (i) the Regulations; and - (ii) any minimum norms and standards that may be prescribed in terms of section 168 of the Act. - (d) is consistent with other applicable legislation. - (e) does not undermine the objective for uniformity in supply chain management systems between organs of state in all spheres; and - (f) is consistent with national economic policy concerning the promotion of investments and doing business with the public sector. - (2) This Policy applies when Mogale City Local Municipality - (a) procures goods or services. - (b) disposes of goods no longer needed. - (c) selects contractors to provide assistance in the provision of municipal services otherwise than in circumstances where Chapter 8 of the Municipal Systems Act applies; or - (d) selects external mechanisms referred to in section 80 (1) (b) of the Municipal Systems Act for the provision of municipal services in circumstances contemplated in section 83 of that Act.

-- (3) This Policy, except where provided otherwise, does not apply in respect of the procurement of goods and services contemplated in section 110(2) of the Act, including - - (a) water from the Department of Water Affairs or a public entity, another municipality or a municipal entity; - (b) electricity from Eskom or another public entity, another municipality or a municipal entity; - (c) membership fees payable to professional bodies; - (d) purchase of license fees and - (e) tuition and enrolment payable through bursaries
+- (3) This Policy, except where provided otherwise, does not apply in respect of the procurement of goods and services contemplated in section 110(2) of the Act, including - (a) water from the Department of Water Affairs or a public entity, another municipality, or a municipal entity. - (b) electricity from Eskom or another public entity, another municipality, or a municipal entity. - (c) membership fees payable to professional bodies. - (d) Payments for and renewal of license fees. - (e) Subscription fees. - (f) tuition and enrolment payable through bursaries, and - (g) Indigent burial services which will be conducted as per the MLCM Indigent Policy three (3) quotations to be sourced. - (h) Servicing, maintenance and calibration of weighbridge, library information system and strip and quote repairs. - (i) Maintenance of lifts by Original Manufacturers. - (j) ad-hoc repairs (strip and quote) to vehicles, plant, and equipment where it is not possible to ascertain the nature or extent of the work required in order to call for bids, where suppliers will be used on a rotation basis. - (k) Membership and subscription to professional bodies and any training provided by such bodies for purposes of obtaining continuous professional development points.